altafsamnani/bidx-frontend/wp-content/plugins/event-list/readme.txt

 Event List uses the built-in Wordpress WYSIWYG editor.
 It's exactly the same process like in creating Posts or Pages.

-= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "SC_Event_List" class which is located in the plugin folder under "includes/sc_event-list.php" and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
+= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "SC_Event_List" class which is located in the plugin folder under "includes/sc_event-list.php" and call the function show_html($atts).
+With $atts you can specify all the shortcode attributes you require.
 Another possibility would be to call the wordpress function "do_shortcode()".